 As can be seen, there has been a clear trend over the last decades toward increasing fuel burnup in light water reactors.
 In nuclear power plants, high fuel burnup is desirable for:

 - Reducing the number of fresh nuclear fuel assemblies required and thus reducing spent nuclear fuel assemblies generated.
-Both aspects lead to improvements in the economics of fuel cycle.
+Both aspects lead to improvements in the economics of the fuel cycle.

-- Reducing duration of refueling outage.
+- Reducing the duration of refueling outage.

 - Reducing the potential for diversion of fissile material from spent fuel for non-peaceful.

 On the other hand, there are signals that increasing burnup above 50 or 60 GWd/tU leads to significant engineering challenges, and even it does not necessarily have to lead to economic benefits.

 See also: Etienne Parent.
 Nuclear Fuel Cycles for Mid-Century Deployment.
 MIT.
 2009.

 Higher burnup fuels require higher initial enrichment to sustain reactivity.
 Since the amount of separative work units (SWUs) is not a linear function of enrichment, it is more expensive to enrich higher enrichments.
 For instance, to produce one kilogram of uranium enriched to:

 - 5% U-235 requires 8.9 SWU if the tails assay is 0.20%

 - 4% U-235 requires 6.3 SWU if the tails assay is 0.20%